apache/mesos/docs/configuration.md

 </tr>
 </table>

-*These logging options can also be supplied to both masters and slaves.*
+*These logging options can also be supplied to both masters and agents.*
 For more about logging, see the [logging documentation](logging.md).

 <table class="table table-striped">